-On-site monitoring visits will be performed according to MT DES schedules, as requested, or as needed.
-At minimum, subrecipients will receive monitoring from the District Field Officer (DFO) twice a year and from the Grant Coordinator once every 2 years.
-If an on-site visit cannot be arranged the subrecipient may be asked to perform monitoring via phone.
+On-site monitoring visits will be performed by MT DES once every 2 years.
+Additional monitoring visits will be conducted as necessary or as requested.
+If an on-site visit cannot be arranged, the subrecipient may be asked to perform monitoring via phone.
 Additional monitoring visits may be conducted throughout the period of performance as part of corrective action when subrecipients are demonstrating non-compliance.